Using Freedcamp for translations

 I recently had a request from our customer United Nations Human Rights Office (OHCHR).
 They said “We need a word-count function.
 After creating a task, the number of the words in the post can appear next to the title.
 We currently copy and paste the content to MS Word to get the word-count, which is not efficient”.
 A request was so specific – I knew we will never add this to Freedcamp but I wanted to help.

-My immediate reaction was to suggest to use Freedcamp Wikis, where we can easily add a plugin which counts letters and words but it turned out that:
+My immediate reaction was to suggest to use good translation agency, where professionals can easily add a plugin which counts letters and words but it turned out that:

 1. Their translators often work both online and offline.
 If a proofreader edits a translation, she/he needs to be online all the time.
 For that reason, they prefer to upload a Word attachment with track-changes to a Freedcamp’s task.